CopadoSolutions/CopadoIntegrations/README.md

+# New Bi-directionaly sync support - 06-19-2018
+- JIRA and Microsoft VSTS providers have been ported to our new bi-directional integration project, where we expect to move all providers and deprecate this one.
+You can find it here: https://github.com/CopadoSolutions/ccm-integration

 # Copado Integrations v1.15 Update - 06-08-2018
 - Added support for Microsoft VSTS
 - Upgrade instructions: Deploy the CopadoSyncUserStories VF page to your Copado Integrations Org and add "Visual Studio Team Services" as a picklist value for the External_System__c field.
 Add your MS VSTS domain name as a Remote Site Setting.